-(Revised statutes adopted by postal vote counted in Krakow on 27th August 2006).
+(Revised statutes adopted by the General Assembly in Florida, USA on 16th August 2016)

 1. FORMATION AND AIMS